bu-ist/coding-standards/css-and-sass/README.md

 * Declaring media queries, feature detection, and browser-specific styles inline (NEW ADDITION FOR SASS)
 * Nesting pseudo-elements (NEW ADDITION FOR SASS)
-* If you have to break the rules, explain why with a `//` commment (NEW ADDITION FOR SASS)
+* Explaining any rules we break and why with a single line comment `//` (NEW ADDITION FOR SASS)

 # CSS & SASS Standards